k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Example:

-- A tester backs up data in a testing environment before running functional tests by creating and executing an [Extract Data Versioning task](16_extract_task.md#data-versioning) on the testing environment.
+- A tester backs up data in a testing environment before running functional tests by [creating a data snapshot](16_task_test_data_store_component.md#create-data-snapshot-checkbox) on the testing environment.
 The testing environment is set as a source environment.
-During the execution of the Extract task, data is saved in the TDM Fabric repository.
+During the execution of the task, data is saved in the Test Data Store.
 - During functional tests, the data in the testing environment becomes corrupt and needs to be replaced with the most recent backed-up version created in the testing environment.
-The tester creates a [Load Data Versioning task](18_load_task_data_versioning_mode.md) and sets the testing environment to be both source and target.
+The tester creates a task to [re-load the data snapshot (version)](15_data_flux_task.md#how-do-i-load-a-data-snapshot) and sets the testing environment to be both source and target.

 ## Override Sync Mode

 Optional setting.

 The Override mode can be set if the **Environment Type** is either **Source** or **Both**.
-This setting overrides the default Fabric [Sync mode](/articles/14_sync_LU_instance/02_sync_modes.md) when extracting the selected entities from the source environment and sets another Sync mode that can be overridden on both the environment and the task levels.
+This setting overrides the default Fabric [Sync mode](/articles/14_sync_LU_instance/02_sync_modes.md) when extracting the selected entities from the source environment, and sets another Sync mode that can be overridden on both the environment and the task levels.

 The following values can be set in the Override Sync Mode: